CopernicaMarketingSoftware/Documentation/Publisher/en/introduction.md

 ## Set up

 Eager to get started?
 The articles below provide instructions to make a quick start.
-After following the instruction you will be all set to send email with Copernica.
+After following the instructions you will be all set to send email with Copernica.

 1. [Quick start](./quick-start-guide.md)